reinert/requestor/README.md

 For instance, suppose you created processors to show a loading widget when requesting and hide when the response is received or an error occurs.
 But, for some reason, you want to make 'hidden' requests, so that the loading widget is not shown.
 You can then call `.save("hidden", true)` when building the request and check for this flag in the processors by calling `.isEquals("hidden", true)` to skip displaying the loading widget.
+Requestor's showcase app implements such scenario.
+[Here](https://github.com/reinert/requestor/blob/master/examples/requestor-showcase/src/main/java/io/reinert/requestor/examples/showcase/Showcase.java#L80) a hidden ping request is executed to wake-up the server, and [here](https://github.com/reinert/requestor/blob/main/examples/requestor-showcase/src/main/java/io/reinert/requestor/examples/showcase/ShowcaseDeferredFactory.java#L43) the Request Store is queried to skip showing the loading widget.

 ### Service Store

-The Service Store is a `LeafStore` derived from the Session Store.
+A Service is a Store derived from the Session Store.

-Having a **Service Store** is helpful to share information among the requests that originated from that Service.
+Having a **Service Store** is helpful to share information in the context of that Service only.

-The Service Store provides access to the deriving Session Store's data.
-We can even persist data from the Service Store into the parent Session Store, though we cannot delete Session's data from it.
+The Service Store provides access to the parent Session Store's data.
+We can even persist data from the Service Store into the Session Store, though we cannot delete Session's data from it.

-When we call `service.retrieve(<key>)`, the Service Store first tries to retrieve the associated object from the service scope storage.
+When we call `service.retrieve(<key>)`, the Service Store first tries to retrieve the associated object from its own scope.
 Not finding, it queries the parent Session Store.
 Also, the result is automatically typecasted to the requested type.

 ```java
 // Get an object from the store or the deriving session store